rodrcastro/BDI-Reference-Architecture/reference-architecture/technology/association-register.md

 # Association Register

-## Summary&#x20;
+## Summary

 An Association Register is operated by the role of an Association Administrator.
 The Association Register holds the registration of Associations, Members and the membership of Members of Associations.
-It in this way supports trust and discoverability.&#x20;
+It in this way supports trust and discoverability.

-## Purpose of the building block&#x20;
+## Purpose of the building block

-The purpose of the Association Register is:&#x20;
+The purpose of the Association Register is:

-1. To support trust in an Association by keeping a register of trusted members.&#x20;
+1. To support trust in an Association by keeping a register of trusted members.
-2. To improve discoverability of Associations and members within and (optionally) across associations. &#x20;
+2. To improve discoverability of Associations and members within and (optionally) across associations.

-An Association Register is considered a technological solution to facilitate the role of the Association Administrator.&#x20;
+An Association Register is considered a technological solution to facilitate the role of the Association Administrator.

-## Concepts&#x20;
+## Concepts

-The following concepts (from the BDI Glossary) are particularly relevant in this building block:&#x20;
+The following concepts (from the BDI Glossary) are particularly relevant in this building block:

 <table><thead><tr><th width="262">Concept</th><th>Meaning</th></tr></thead><tbody><tr><td>Association </td><td><p>Legal entity that serves as trust anchor for both federated trust/authentication and local onboarding  </p><p>A BDI Association is the “root Association” for its Members. </p></td></tr><tr><td>Association Administrator </td><td>Functionary responsible for operating the services of a BDI Association. </td></tr><tr><td>Association Register </td><td>Register of onboarded Members. </td></tr><tr><td>Member </td><td>Legal entity as member of a root Association. </td></tr></tbody></table>